maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 Using containers allows us to avoid potential dependency conflicts, where two apps use a different version of the same runtime or a library.
 They also allow us to mitigate the potential issue of having the same app/component using the same configuration parameters set to different values.

 There's also a very handy tool called Docker Compose, which enables us to create a special YAML file to define a _tech stack_ of multiple containers working together within a single project.
 Yes, I've just mentioned that containers run in separation from one another, but it doesn't mean it's impossible for them to communicate.
-We'll talk about it in more detail once it's time to cover the reverse proxy.
+We'll talk about it in more detail soon, just bear with me.

 ## PaaS with dark theme and webhooks